Flotomate/product_docs/source/asset-management/csv-import-assets.rst

        specify the date format in the Date Format field.
 Upload the CSV file from your PC.

+       Custom Asset Types also appear in this section (in the Asset Type field).
+Learn how to create :doc:`Custom Asset Type <admin-asset-management>`
+       (head to Asset Type)

        After finishing this section, click **Next**.

     b. **Column Mapping**: Every item in the first row (heading) is a name